adslbarxatov/IOP/docs/index.md

 ### 4. No payments and / or restrictions for content are permitted

-All texts, pictures, diagrams, datasets and other information objects (including the Policy Objects) are provided by the Lab to members and privided by members to the Laboratory free of any copyrights and without any payments, explicit and implied. *All related rights issues are resolved by sender by himself before submitting of content.
+All texts, pictures, diagrams, datasets and other information objects (including the Policy Objects) are provided by the Lab to members and provided by members to the Laboratory free of any copyrights and without any payments, explicit and implied. *All related rights issues are resolved by sender by himself before submitting of content.
 Non-free content is removed from free access*.